Gustav Klimt: Gustav Klimt: Das Werk

-The only folio set produced in Klimt's lifetime, Das Werk Gustav Klimts, was published initially by H. O. Miethke (of Gallerie Miethke, Klimt's exclusive gallery in Vienna) from 1908 to 1914 in an edition of 300, supervised personally by the artist.
-The first thirty-five editions (I-XXXV) each included an original drawing by Klimt, and the next thirty-five editions (XXXVI-LXX) each with a facsimile signature on the title page.
+The only folio set produced in Klimt's lifetime, Das Werk Gustav Klimts, was published initially by Hugo Othmar Miethke (of Galerie Miethke, Klimt's exclusive gallery in Vienna) from 1908 to 1914 in an edition of 300, supervised personally by the artist.
+The first thirty-five editions (I-XXXV) each included an original drawing by Klimt, and the next thirty-five editions (XXXVI–LXX) each with a facsimile signature on the title page.
 Fifty images depicting Klimt's most important paintings (1893–1913) were reproduced using collotype lithography and mounted on a heavy, cream-colored wove paper with deckle edges.
-Thirty-one of the images (ten of which are multicolored) are printed on Chine-collé.
-The remaining nineteen are high quality halftones prints.
+Thirty-one of the images (ten of which are multi-coloured) are printed on Chine-collé.
+The remaining nineteen are high-quality halftone prints.
 Each piece was marked with a unique signet—designed by Klimt—which was impressed into the wove paper in gold metallic ink.
 The prints were issued in groups of ten to subscribers, in unbound black paper folders embossed with Klimt's name.
-Because of the delicate nature of collotype lithography, as well as the necessity for multicolored prints (a feat difficult to reproduce with collotypes), and Klimt's own desire for perfection, the series that was published in mid-1908 was not completed until 1914.
+Because of the delicate nature of collotype lithography, as well as the necessity for multi-coloured prints (a feat difficult to reproduce with collotypes), and Klimt's own desire for perfection, the series that was published in mid-1908 was not completed until 1914.

-Each of the fifty prints was categorized among five themes:
+Each of the fifty prints was categorised among five themes: